-Remeasurements of the net defined benefits liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), increased 6% from 2012 to 2013.
-The increase was primarily related to a higher actuarial loss partially offset by a higher return on plan assets.
+Remeasurements of the net defined benefits liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), increased 1,800% from 2013 to 2014.
+The increase was primarily related to a higher actuarial loss arising from changes in financial assumptions and experience adjustments, partially offset by a higher return on plan assets.